Air Fryer Recipe

 Method

-- Peel the plantains by cutting off the ends and making a shallow slice along the length.
-Remove the peel and slice into ¼-inch thick circles or oblique slices.
+- Peel the plantains by trimming off the ends, then making a shallow cut down the length.
+Lift away the peel and slice into ¼-inch thick rounds or oblique slices.

-- Place the sliced plantains in a bowl, drizzle with olive oil or mist with cooking spray, sprinkle with salt and seasoning, and toss to coat evenly.
+- Put the sliced plantains in a bowl, drizzle with olive oil or mist with cooking spray, sprinkle over the salt and seasoning, and toss until evenly coated.

 - Preheat the air fryer to 180°C (350°F).

-- Arrange the plantain slices in a single layer in the fryer basket and cook for 10-12 minutes, flipping halfway through, until golden brown and crispy.
+- Arrange the plantain slices in a single layer in the fryer basket and cook for 10-12 minutes, turning halfway through, until golden brown and crisp.

-- Remove from the air fryer and serve promptly.
+- Remove from the air fryer and serve straight away.

 Why this works in an air fryer